 Egypt has long been regarded as an education hub across North Africa and the Middle East.
 In recent times, the Egyptian government has been investing more in public education while moving away from a centralized system to give individual institutions more freedom and autonomy.
-While public schools in Egypt continue on their transitional phase, private international schools remain as the leading category.
+While public schools in Egypt continue in their transitional phase, private international schools remain the top category.

 Cairo has the highest concentration of international schools in the country featuring incredible educational standards and world-class facilities.
-The capital is the center of commerce, healthcare, and politics.
+The capital is the centre of commerce, healthcare, and politics.
 With that comes the largest expat community in Egypt.
 The top schools in Cairo are situated in affluent areas such as New Cairo, Maadi, and Sheikh Zayed City among others.

 Our ranking of Cairo’s top 10 schools is designed to give parents an impartial recommendation based on a number of criteria such as but not limited to; history and experience, academic achievements and exam results, teaching quality, student behaviour and discipline, parent reviews, safety and security levels, campus and facilities, extra-curricular activities and value for money.